-Continuing Professional Development Modules, Autumn 2020, University of Stirling
+Continuing Professional Development Modules, June 2021 Intensive Program

-CPD Module One (consistent with BASW's CPD Guidelines)
+CPD Module One (consistent with BASW's CPD Guidelines), 2-6 June 2021

-The Social Dimensions of Disasters (SWKPG88) is a continuing professional development (CDP) 20 credit module that focuses on understanding how social forces and activities shape hazards and turn them into disasters affecting people, plants, animals and the physical environment, and the responses to these.
-The module is open to any practitioner wanting to accumulate credits in continuing professional development, or anyone who has an honours degree in a relevant subject.
+The Social Dimensions of Disasters (SWKPG88) is a continuing professional development (CDP) 20 credit module that focuses on understanding how social forces and activities shape hazards and turn them into disasters affecting people, plants, animals and the physical environment, and responses to these.
+This module (like SWKPG89 below) is open to any practitioner wanting to accumulate credits in continuing professional development, or anyone who has an honours degree in a relevant subject and is thinking of exploring this for the MSC in Disaster Interventions and Humanitarian Aid.
+Anyone who is interested in the topic may simply audit the module and receive a certificate of attendance.
 Students are treated as adult learners responsible for contributing to their own education and that of others.
 The module has a poster presentation formative assignment and a 3000 word case study.
 Tutorial and group support is given.
 The module has two parts which cover the following areas: